 Repair Dental Crowns and More in Baltimore, MD

-Dr. Lazer provides and repairs dental crowns as well as other restorative dental treatments for patients in Baltimore, MD.
-Our practice also specializes in cosmetic, implant, sedation, and general dentistry.
-To schedule an appointment with us, contact our office online or reach us by phone at 410.697.6290.
+Dr. Lazer provides and repairs dental crowns, as well as other oral devices.
+Our dental practice specializes in cosmetic, implant, sedation, and general dentistry.
+To schedule an appointment with our team, contact our office online or call us at (410) 697-6290.